isaacgoodfellow/MozmoSampleBlaster/README.md

 # MozmoSampleBlaster

 _SampleBlaster_ is a dead simple hardware sample scrubber made for the _Mozmo_ Eurorack module allowing a user to scrub and play a sample with a 0-5v cv signal.
 Samples must be converted to tables and loaded manually alongside the program.
-I will be developing an application for converting samples.
+I wrote a [Downsampler](https://github.com/isaacgoodfellow/ArduinoWavetableDownsampler) just for this.

 ### Usage